Expansion of the A-Leagues: Western United and Macarthur (2019 and 2020)

 In November 2016, A-League chief Greg O'Rourke outlined a timetable for the possible addition of two new teams for the 2018–19 season.
 Bids were explored by several clubs and consortia, including those from Perth, Brisbane, Southern Sydney, Sunshine Coast, Hobart, Auckland, South East Melbourne, South Melbourne, Canberra, and Wollongong.
 The FFA later confirmed that two clubs would be added to the league for the 2019–20 season.
 Initially, up to 15 bids were submitted, but by mid-2018, the number was reduced to 10.
 By the end of August 2018, the FFA had accepted bids from eight consortiums representing the following locations: South West Sydney Macarthur, Southern Expansion (Sydney), Wollongong Wolves, Team 11 (South-East Melbourne), South Melbourne, Western Melbourne Group, Ipswich (Queensland), and Canberra.
 In October 2018, this group was narrowed down further to just six bids, with Wollongong and Ipswich eliminated from contention.

 In December 2018, the FFA announced the acceptance of Western United's bid, with the team joining the league in the 2019–20 season and playing at Kardinia Park in Geelong for their first three seasons while Wyndham City Stadium is constructed in Tarneit.
-The second accepted bid was from Macarthur, who joined the league in the 2020–21 season.In August 2025, the Western United club's license to compete in the A-League Men competitions has been stripped by Football Australia's independent first instance board, which oversees club licensing.
+The second accepted bid was from Macarthur, who joined the league in the 2020–21 season.
+In August 2025, the Western United club's license to compete in the A-League Men competitions has been stripped by Football Australia's independent first instance board, which oversees club licensing.
 The club has appealed the decision and the board will consider the club's appeal and issue a decision no later than 25 August 2025. but was wound-up by the Federal Court of Australia on 28 August 2025.
 On 2 September, Football Australia's Appeals and Entry Control Body adjourned its decision on the withdrawal of Western United's licence until 9 September.
+On 19 May 2026, Football Australia announced that Western United did not satisfy the mandatory licensing criteria for the upcoming 2026–27 season.
+On 10 August 2026, the Australian Professional Leagues had announced that it had terminated the club's A-Leagues Men & Womens' licenses.